Karolis Požela: Family

-Eugenija Tautkaitė (1899–1960) was sister of Elena, wife of Vincas Mickevičius-Kapsukas.
+Eugenija Tautkaitė (1899–1960) was the sister of Elena, wife of Vincas Mickevičius-Kapsukas.
 She completed courses at the Sverdlov Communist University and was sent to Lithuania for communist work where she met Požela in 1920.
 After imprisonment in 1922–1923, she returned to Moscow where she studied at the Communist University of the National Minorities of the West and the Maxim Gorky Literature Institute and worked at the Communist International (1929–1935).
 During the Great Purge, she was deported to Kazakhstan.
 She returned to Lithuania in 1944 and worked as director of courses for Soviet activists.
 She wrote and published several communist short stories and other works of fiction.
 Their son Juras Požela, born in December 1925 in Moscow, became a known physicist specializing in semiconductors.
 His grandson, also Juras Požela (1982–2016), was a member of the Social Democratic Party of Lithuania and briefly Minister of Health.